 - 30 second shut-off delay when pan is removed from burner

 - Even heating with no hot spots

-- Limited 5 year warranty on the motor.
+- Limited 5 year warranty.

 - Separate controls for each burner